-The Sugar Notch Trail system includes two trails of varying technical difficulty: the Ridgetop Trail and the Park Access Trail.
+The Sugar Notch Trail system includes two trails of varying technical difficulty: the Ridgetop Trail and the Jacqueline Munro Trail.
+Trails are open from dawn to dusk.
+To access the trails, from I-81, take Exit 164 to S.R.
+29. Then take Exit 1 (Sugar Notch) to Main Street.

-- Park Access Trail: At 0.64 miles, EC’s Park Access Trail is a shorter walk, providing a pedestrian route between Sugar Notch and the recreation park.
+- Jacqueline Munro Trail: At 0.64 miles, the Munro Trail is a shorter walk, providing a pedestrian route between Sugar Notch and the recreation park.
 The primary trailhead is located off of Broadhead Avenue at Chestnut Street, in a small playground.
 The trail runs through the reclaimed Sugar Notch residential area to the Phase II fields.

 Eastern Trailhead | Turn RIGHT onto Main Street and RIGHT onto Earth Conservancy Drive / 41.198086, -75.914916

 Western Trailhead | Turn LEFT onto Main Street and LEFT onto Broadhead Avenue / 41.195882, -75.928778